Jonty/swf2svg/README.md

 swf2svg
 =======

-This is the recovered code for the dead [swf2svg project](http://swf2svg.sourceforge.net/) by "Ali G".
+This is the recovered code for [swf2svg](http://swf2svg.sourceforge.net/) by "Ali G".
 The code is no longer available on Sourceforge, however it was possible to [extract it](https://gist.github.com/Jonty/2376f46818462345fdc81e029b62ce57) from the [Doxygen documentation](http://swf2svg.sourceforge.net/azar/doc/index.html) that is still available.

 This software will extract any vector graphics from a given Macromedia Flash SWF file and convert them into an SVG.